 - 1. Pursuant to the Public Education Labour Relations Act (PELRA), the provincial and the local parties agree to the designation of provincial and local matters as follows: - a.
 Those matters contained within Appendix 1 shall be designated as provincial matters. - b.
 Those matters contained within Appendix 2 shall be designated as local matters. - 2.
 Provincial parties' roles will be pursuant to PELRA. - 3.
-Referral of impasse items to the provincial table will be pursuant to PELRA - 4.
+Referral of impasse items to the provincial table will be pursuant to PELRA. - 4.
 Timing and conclusion of local matters negotiations: - a.
 Local negotiations will conclude at a time determined by mutual agreement of the provincial parties. - b.
 Outstanding local matters may not be referred to the provincial table subsequent to the exchange of proposals by the provincial parties at the provincial table. - c.
 Where no agreement is reached, local negotiations will conclude at the time a new Provincial Collective Agreement is ratified. - 5.
 Local and provincial ratification processes: - a.
-Agreements on local matters shall be ratified by the local parties subject to verification by the provincial parties that the matters in question are local matters (Appendix 2). - b.
-Agreements on provincial matters shall be ratified by the provincial parties.
+Agreements on local matters shall be ratified by the local parties subject to verification by the provincial parties that the matters in question are local matters (Appendix 2).